CAPS Doctoral Internship Program (CDIP)

 The CAPS Team

-As a team, CAPS staff consists of psychologists, licensed professional counselors, associate-level counselors, licensed clinical social workers, administrative staff, clinical care coordinators, evaluation specialists, psychiatrists, nurse practitioners, doctoral interns, master’s level externs, doctoral psychology externs from the UArizona Clinical Psychology program, and graduate assistants.
+As a team, CAPS staff consists of psychologists, licensed professional counselors, associate-level counselors, licensed clinical social workers, administrative staff, clinical care coordinators, evaluation specialists, psychiatrists, nurse practitioners, doctoral interns, master’s level externs, doctoral psychology externs from the UA Clinical Psychology program, and graduate assistants.
 We are a large, dynamic, and fun team that is committed to serving the needs of our

 community as best as we can.
 All of us are committed to making training an integral component of that aim and our doctoral internship is the centerpiece of our training program.